benjamin9555/benjamingallusser/content/author/admin/_index.md

 [[social]]
   icon = "envelope"
   icon_pack = "fas"
-  link = "mailto:gallussb@ethz.ch"  # For a direct email link, use "mailto:test@example.org".
+  link = "mailto:benjamin.gallusser@protonmail.com"  # For a direct email link, use "mailto:test@example.org".

 # Link to a PDF of your resume/CV from the About widget.
  [[social]]